coltpini/idb/README.md

 ## Functions and use:

 - `put(data)`: this will take the object and add it to the iDB.
 It is a put so if it is a new key it will add it, if it is an existing key it will update it.
 This can be an array or a single object.
 If it is an array it will put each item in the array into the idb.
+This returns a promise that resolves to "completed" on success and an error on rejected.

 - `get(key)`: This will get the entry at the specified key.
 This will return one result.
 If there is more than one entry for a key, non-unique key, it will return the first.